ionides/531w22/syllabus.md

 Course notes and lectures are posted at https://ionides.github.io/531w22/ with source files available at https://github.com/ionides/531w22

-Supplementary textbook: R. Shumway and D. Stoffer "Time Series Analysis and its Applications" 4th edition.
+Supplementary textbook: R. Shumway and D. Stoffer _Time Series Analysis and its Applications_, 4th edition (2017).
-A pdf is available using the UM Library's Springer subscription.
+A [pdf](https://link.springer.com/book/10.1007%2F978-3-319-52452-8) is available using the UM Library's Springer subscription.
-An updated pdf is available free from [David Stoffer's website](http://www.stat.pitt.edu/stoffer/tsa4/tsa4.pdf)

 Recommended pre-requisites: